2018–19 St. Francis Brooklyn Terriers men's basketball team: Previous season

 The Terriers finished the 2017–18 season 13–18, 10–8 in NEC play.
 It marked a return to the NEC tournament as the Terriers gained the #5 seed and lost on the road to #4 LIU Brooklyn.

 Offseason

 The Terriers unveiled a new basketball floor located in the Pope Physical Education Center.
-The new court replaces the original one that was installed in 1969.
+The new court replaced the original one that was installed in 1969.